DKarz/game-AI-navigation/README.md

 Observation Space.
 Observation variables include the normalized vector direction and distance to the player.
 The agent also sees x and y coordinates of its current movement direction to help it understand its global rotation and where it is moving
+To help it solve the task fo torch light avoidance, I also add the vector coming from the player's torch.

+Object and obstacle navigation is perhaps the most challenging task.
+We include three short rays to track if the agent colliding with an obstacle or with the player.
+We also have three long rays poiting straight to help the agent see objects in front of it.
+PICTURE HERE

+TODO: about same vector for collision and vision

+Reward.
+For each element in game, we define a ```_physics_process``` function that defines the logic at each frame of the game.
+Here, if the conditions are satisfied, the agent receives a positive reward for a reasonable action and a penalty for bad actions. x